Updated on November 21st, 2022

-We always wanted to see how Rimowa suitcases are actually made.
+We always wanted to see how Rimowa suitcases are actually made in the Rimowa factory.
 Today we finally got the chance to have a look inside the Rimowa factory.
 The Rimowa headquarters is located in Cologne, Germany.
-The aluminum models are manufactured there and also the design, marketing and service department are located in the fourth largest city of Germany.
+Aluminum models for the European market are manufactured there and also the design, marketing and service department are located in the fourth largest city of Germany.

 Les Journées Particulières

 It all started with an invitation from the LVMH-group for a so called Les Journées Particulières.
 This is an initiative from the LVMH marketing department whereby the fashion houses from the LVMH-group are open for the public.
 For Rimowa it’s even the first time in the history of the company that’s open for the public.

 When we arrived at the Rimowa headquarters we received a warm welcome by the Rimowa employees.
 Most of them were from the marketing department as they mentioned to us.
 The guided tour we received were from two employees who also worked at the marketing department.

 It started off with a visit to the design department.
 The tour guide explained to us this was the first time in the history of Rimowa that the factory and headquarters were open to the public.
 Unfortunately no pictures were allowed.
 Pictures from the design department and from the factory are from Rimowa themselves.
 All the other pictures are taken by ourselves.

 The design department is a real inspiring place.
 All models from future and past are available for the designers.
 Also all the Rimowa parts like, wheels, cloth, handles etc were available for the designers.
 We were shown different parts from collaboration with Porsche, Moncler, Fendi and Off White.
 This is the place where ideas are made into actual prototypes.